afiiin/YouTube-Video-Text-Finder---VueJS/README.md

 ## Key Features

-* Responsive on tablet/ipad or media max-width 720px
+* Responsive on media max-width 720px

 ## How To Use